DataShades/file-keeper/docs/index.md

 *   `storage.upload()`: Uploads the data to the storage.
 *   `FileData`:  A dataclass that contains metadata about the uploaded file, including its location, size, content type, and hash.
 *   `storage.content()`: Locates file using `FileData` and returs byte string with its content

-## Next Steps

-This is just a basic example to get you started.
-For more detailed information, see the following documentation pages:

-*   [Configuration](configuration.md): Learn about all the available settings and how to configure different storage adapters.
-*   [Storage Adapters](adapters.md):  Explore the different storage adapters supported by file-keeper.